Students for Liberty

-Students For Liberty (SFL) is an international libertarian non-profit organization with origins in the United States.
+Students For Liberty (SFL) is an international libertarian 501(c)(3) non-profit organization with origins in the United States.
 Formed in 2008, SFL grew to a network of 1,000 student organizations worldwide by 2014.

 It hosts an annual international conference and various regional conferences.
 Wolf von Laer became the chief executive officer in 2016.
+The organization is headquartered in McLean, Virginia.

 History

-Origin

-Students in an Institute for Humane Studies Koch Summer Fellowship met on July 24, 2007, to discuss challenges faced by classical liberal student organizations.
+On July 24, 2007, students in an Institute for Humane Studies Koch Summer Fellowship met on July 24, 2007, to discuss challenges faced by classical liberal student organizations.
 In 2008, Alexander McCobin and Sloane Frost organized a conference for 40 students involved in libertarian student groups.
 The first Students For Liberty conference was held at Columbia University from February 22 to 24, 2008, with 100 student participants.
 Afterward they formed Students For Liberty to provide continuing support to student groups.

 The group's stated mission is "to educate, develop, and empower the next generation of leaders of liberty."
 Le Monde and The Investigative Desk described SFL as "a key organisation in the Koch system" of groups.
 SFL is a partner in the Atlas Network.

 In the news

-SFL co-founder and former president Alexander McCobin opened his remarks on the February 19, 2010 panel "2 Minute Activist: Saving Freedom Across America" at the Conservative Political Action Conference (CPAC) by thanking the American Conservative Union for welcoming GOProud as a co-sponsor of the event.
-Ryan Sorba, California Young Americans for Freedom's chairman and author of The "Born Gay" Hoax, followed with harsh words for McCobin, SFL, Young Americans for Liberty's Jeff Frazee, and the American Conservative Union.
-The failed attempt of right-wing extremist Richard Spencer to speak at the annual Students For Liberty conference in Washington, D.C., in 2017 caused wider media attention.
-As a reaction to the violence in Charlottesville SFL's CEO Wolf von Laer issued a statement condemning right- and left-wing extremism and warning of political polarization on the fringes of society as a global threat.

 Internationally, Students For Liberty has been noted by outlets such as Le Figaro, Die Welt, The Guardian, Le Soir, City A.M., 20Minutos, CNN, and Huffington Post Canada.
 SFL trained members of the Free Brazil Movement, which opposed then-president Dilma Rousseff.
 A spinoff of SFL, the Consumer Choice Center, was noted for its pro-vaping advocacy through the World Vapers' Alliance.